N1P3/GoWordleGame/README.md

 The game can be compiled throught main file if:
 1. You have gcc and g++ installed on your PC with correctly set PATH.
-2. You have installed https://github.com/gen2brain/raylib-go on your PC
+2. You have installed https://github.com/gen2brain/raylib-go (ubuntu example) on your PC
 3. You have go 1.20.0 or newer

 The game can also be turned on using OUT file in the main catalogue

+For other raylib instalations see https://github.com/gen2brain/raylib-go